enovais96/UploadImageAsync/README.md

 # Project: Upload Image Async with Java
-Using Java, Spring Boot, and MySQL, I created this project to perform an image upload with the possibility of reducing the size between 1 and 100 and changing the color to grey.
+Using Java, Spring Boot, Kafka and MySQL, I created this project to perform an image upload with the possibility of reducing the size between 1% and 100% and changing the color to grey.

 # Programs Needed to Use This Project
 	- Docker